Parkway Plaza: Opening

 The outlying wing of the shopping center, on the east edge of the property, was anchored by a Food Basket grocery store and Shakey's Pizza.
 Food Basket was eventually rebranded as Lucky.
-This wing was rebuilt and now includes a Best Buy and Office Depot.
+This wing was rebuilt and now includes a Best Buy, HomeGoods (originally a Borders bookstore), and Office Depot (now closed).

 Mervyn's opened in 1989.
 JCPenney opened in November 1990.
 The food court was added in 1991.
 May Co. became Robinsons-May in 1993.
 Woolworth's eventually became Sport Chalet.
 Sport Chalet closed in 1998 and became Regal Cinemas in 1999.
 Walmart opened in October 2004 as their second two-level store to open after the one in Grossmont Center.

 In September 2006, The Robinsons-May was rebranded into a Macy's.

 In 2008, Mervyn's announced the liquidation of all their stores due to bankruptcy.
 Mervyn's closed in January 2009.
 In 2011, the upper level of the former Mervyn's became a Crunch Fitness which opened in July of that year and Dick's Sporting Goods opened in October of that year on the lower level part of the former Mervyn's.
 In 2015, Sears Holdings spun off 235 of its retail properties, including the Sears at Parkway Plaza, into Seritage Growth Properties.

 On April 23, 2018, it was announced that Sears would be closing its Parkway Plaza location as part of a plan to close 42 stores nationwide.
 The store closed in July 2018.
 On May 13, 2019, it was announced that portions of the former Sears would become Ashley HomeStore, Bob's Discount Furniture, Burlington, and Extra Space Storage.
 Bob's Discount Furniture opened in July 2019.
 Burlington opened in March 2020.
 Ashley HomeStore opened in 2020.

 On January 6, 2021, it was announced that Macy's would be closing in April 2021 as part of a plan to close 46 stores nationwide.
-After Macy's closed, Walmart and JCPenney were the only traditional anchor stores left.

 On April 30, 2021, Five Below opened at the old Charming Charlie location, making it the first Five Below to open in East County.

+On January 11, 2024, it was announced that Walmart would be closing on February 9, which made JCPenney the only remaining traditional anchor left.

 Carousel

-In 1991, a 1926 Allan Herschell carousel was placed inside the mall.
+In 1991, a 1926 Allan Herschell Company carousel was placed inside the mall.
 It ran until 2003, when it was relocated to Elyria, Ohio.
 In 2004, a two-story carousel replaced the 1926 Allan Herschell carousel.
 In January 2016, the double-decker carousel moved to Wichita, Kansas.
 On January 31, 2016, a rumor circulated that the 1926 Allan Herschell carousel was returning to Parkway Plaza.